chrisjwaddell/blue-moon/README.md

 ``{ day: 25, month: 3 }``
 Means 25th of March every year.

+``
+{ day: "monthend", month: 2 }
+``
+This calculates the end of month, whether it's 29th of February or 28th in this case, or 30th or 31st for other months.

 ### Day of week
 Day of week with Week number combines with Month, even if Month isn't specified.
 ``